maidsafe/rfcs/text/0000-low-level-api/0000-low-level-api.md

 As more and more types become exposed via `safe_core` it would be impractical to provide helper functions geared towards all the use cases of various apps.
 It would simply lead to expolosion of such functions in the public interface.
 Instead if `safe_core` could provide direct interfacing with the API's somehow, then the apps/Launcher would simply call what they need and permutations would lie with them as it should be.
 We already have helper functions to do basic composite dns and nfs operations (like moving a file from one nfs-directory to another etc.).
 This RFC will deal with exposing the internals of MaidSafe types so that different or more complex operations can be done by Launcher/apps.
 Also representation of data as nfs-exposed directory hirearchy might not be suitable or applicable for many apps.
 The low level exposure would allow them to construct their own data representation of choice.

 ## Detailed design
+Currently one of the functionality of `Launcher` is to provide sandboxing.
+Apps which pass through the Launcher (which is the recommended approach because it is considered bad to give one's credentials to every app) have access to data either within specific folder created for them or within `SAFEDrive` which is where common data is.
+No app is allowed to access data in a folder reserved for another app.
+However this guarantee will be broken once the low level API's are exposed because apps will have freedom to create whatever data they want and wherever they want it on the network.
+Under the current implementation this would mean that private data stored by one app can be potentially compromised (accessed by another app).
+For e.g. say App-0 creates and stores `StructuredData` `abc` somewhere in the network.
+If App-1 uses a direct `GET` for `abc` there is no way Launcher knows this should not be allowed.
+Previously apps were only allowed to travel a directory hirarchy to get data and Launcher could assert it travelled only the permissible ones.

+To get around this limitation, Launcher shall enforce a rule of separate `box_::gen_keypair()` for each app.
+Every app that registers successfully with Launcher gets a new `box_` key-pair.
+All private data created on the network by the app will use this key-pair to encrypt/decrypt data.
+These keys will need to be persistant, so Launcher will write the details in its configuration file against the registered app.

+Though the keys are persistant, there is no way for Launcher to know if one app is mimicking another during the authentication process.
+So Launcher will ask user each time an app starts and tries to register with Launcher, _even if Launcher was never killed in the meantime_ (unlike currently).

+## Alternatives

 ### Api's for `StructuredData` manipulation:
 ```rust
 /// _type_tag_: